 - provide a copy of their RAN-EC training certificate.

-Selection panels are required to clear nominated applicants through the Human Resource Management (HRM) flagging system by emailing the nominated applicant’s name, any known previous names and date of birth to Education.HRConfidential [at] sa.gov.au.
+Selection panels are required to provide all recommended appointees to the school principal or their nominee who will email the nominated applicant's name, any known previous names and date of birth to Education.HRConfidential [at] sa.gov.au.
+To be cleared through the department's Human Resources Management (HRM) system before an offer of employment is made.

-‘Flags’ indicate that previous adverse employment history information is available which must be used when considering an application for employment.
+Historical information may be available on the recommended applicant which may be used when considering an application for employment.

-If there is no flag the panel will be notified by return email.
+If there is no additional information available the principal will be notified by return email.

 Out of school hours care unit